slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Quickly, specifically, sincerely.

-> *'It’s not an apology if it comes with an excuse.
-It is not a compliment if it comes with a request.' -- Kevin Kelly*
+> *"It’s not an apology if it comes with an excuse.
+It is not a compliment if it comes with a request."
+-- Kevin Kelly*